seanbreckenridge/dotfiles/README.md

 yadm bootstrap
 ```

-#### yadm and hooks
+#### yadm with a README.md

-Since yadm acts directly on the $HOME directory instead of symlinking,
+Since yadm acts directly on the `$HOME` directory instead of symlinking,
-in order to have a README.md for this repo without polluting $HOME with a README.md
+in order to have a README for this repo without polluting `$HOME` with a `README.md`
 file, this uses hooks located at [.yadm/hooks](.yadm/hooks) to temporarily copy
-the README.md to $HOME while commiting, and then deleting it after commiting.
+the `README.md` to `$HOME` while commiting, and then deleting it afterwards.

-Theres another hook that moves ~/README.md to ~/.yadm/README.md 'post-merge', so that
+Theres another hook that moves `~/README.md` to `~/.yadm/README.md` `post-merge`, so that
-README.md changes done through the web interface stay updated locally
+README changes done through the web interface stay updated locally.

 As long as you're on git>=2.9, you can use `core.hooksPath` to change the hooks dir.